wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 well-studied, leading to simple but sub-optimal design decisions such as the naive expiration mechanism.
 This paper draws an analogy between the function caching problem with a more traditional and broadly studied problem of caching variable sized objects, and proposes better policies for function caching and VM over-provisioning.

+FaaSCache is built upon the concept of function keep-alive, which has now become a standard practice for cloud providers to not terminate the container or VMM instance (we use the term "container" below to refer to both) after the function completes.
+Cloud providers keep function instances alive for two reasons.
+First, containers themselves incur the overhead of booting a system (for VMM), or setting up the isolated environment (for containers).
+Second, the language runtime is also likely to take time to initialize, including downloading and importing library dependencies.